 In addition to teaching and advocating for the humnities, Dr. James is an active scholar.
-In spring 2014 she will be on sabbatical at the American Academy in Rome, Italy and in Orvieto pursuing information on frescoes in the cathedral of Orvieto.
-In 2013 she presented a paper on stained glass at Orvieto at the Renaissance Society of America meeting in San Diego, California; in 2012, she presented a paper at RSA in Washington, DC entitled ”The Exceptional Presence of St. Joseph in Ugolino di Prete Ilario’s Frescoes at Orvieto,” the subject of her current research.
+In spring 2014 she was on sabbatical at the American Academy in Rome, Italy and in Orvieto pursuing information on frescoes in the cathedral of Orvieto.
+In 2013 she presented a paper on stained glass at Orvieto at the Renaissance Society of America meeting in San Diego, California; in 2012, she presented a paper at RSA in Washington, DC entitled “The Exceptional Presence of St. Joseph in Ugolino di Prete Ilario’s Frescoes at Orvieto,” the subject of her current research.
 In 2012, she received a grant from the Samuel Kress Foundation in New York to participate in “Making and Meaning in Renaissance Art,” a seminar at Oberlin College and the Cleveland Museum of Art.
 In late July 2011, she received a Kress grant to study at the Summer Teachers’ Institute for Technical Art History at the Institute of Fine Arts, New York University and Metropolitan Museum.
 She has received many requests for speaking engagements, including the Hermitage Foundation in Norfolk, VA and the international Chief Executives Organization to serve as speaker in Florence, Italy in May 2008.
 She spent her sabbatical semesters, Spring 2007 and spring 2000, doing research in Italy.
 She lived in Orvieto and at the American Academy in Rome, where she was appointed a Visiting Scholar.
 She returned to Italy in June 2005 and 2007 to present her research at a Convegno Internazionale in Orvieto, Italy.